 Eye Disease Warning Signs

-- Recurring sudden eye pain
+- Recurring or sudden eye pain

-- A gradual loss of central vision
+- A gradual blurring of reading vision

 - Double vision